pixiebrix/playground/README.md

 ## Contribute

 Each folder is its own standalone project so we never have dependency conflicts.
-The only shared part is `build.sh`, where you might have to add build steps.

 _Some projects might be used for testing, it's often better to create a new project._

-### Adding a static page/project
+### Adding a static project

-1. Create folder at the root of the repo, with at least an `index.html` file (like `/my-demo/index.html`)
+1. Create a folder at the root of the repo, with at least an `index.html` file (like `/my-demo/index.html`)
 1. Access it at `https://pbx.vercel.app/my-demo/`

-### Adding a page/project with a build
+### Adding a project with a build

-1. Create folder at the root of the repo with the source files, like `/my-demo/`
+1. Create a folder at the root of the repo with the source files, like `/my-demo/`
    - Treat this folder as a self-contained project with its own `package.json` file
 1. Add its _install_ and _build_ steps in its own `build.sh` file (like `/my-demo/build.sh`)

-   - One of the step must create a directory under `/public`, like `public/my-demo/index.html`
+   - One of the steps must create a directory under `/public`, like `public/my-demo/index.html`
    - Example:

      ```sh
      #! /bin/sh

      set -e # exit when any command fails

      yarn
      PUBLIC_URL=/my-demo/ yarn run build

+     # "build" contains the generated code
+     # This command moves its content to the public /my-demo/ folder
      mv build ../public/my-demo
      ```

 1. Access it at `https://pbx.vercel.app/my-demo/`
    - If you send a PR, you can access a temporary deployment at a custom URL like `pbx-temp-pr.vercel.app/my-demo/`